semaphoreci/docs/docs/use-cases/project-workflow-trigger-options.md

 In every job from this workflow, Semaphore will export `SEMAPHORE_GIT_REF_TYPE` environment variable with value `branch`.

+## Whitelist branches

+By default, Semaphore will create a workflow for every branch.
+You can whitelist the branches that you want to run by specifying their names separated by commas.
+Regular expressions enclosed with `/` are also allowed, for example: `/feature-.*/`.

+Whitelisting works only for newly created branches, Semaphore will always create workflows for existing branches.

 ## Build tags

 Semaphore will create a workflow for every tag you create on the Git repository.

 In every job from this workflow, Semaphore will export `SEMAPHORE_GIT_REF_TYPE` environment variable with value `tag`.

+## Whitelist tags

+By default, Semaphore will create a workflow for every tag.
+You can whitelist the tags that you want to run by specifying their names separated by commas.
+Regular expressions enclosed with `/` are also allowed, for example: `/^v\d+\.\d+\.\d+$/`.

 ## Build pull requests